 Cyber Sabotage and Power Grid Blackouts in Venezuela

-The blackout had severe consequences, disrupting water supplies, transportation, healthcare services, and food distribution.
+The blackout severely disrupted water supplies, transportation, healthcare services, and food distribution.
 It also highlighted the intersection of political instability and infrastructure sabotage, as deteriorating governance and economic crises have made Venezuela more vulnerable to both internal and external threats.

 Key Takeaways